Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Preliminaries

 \subsection{Symmetry reduction and the Galerkin method}

 The performance of reduced-order models, whether formulated via Galerkin projection or regression, depends heavily on the choice of basis functions~${\varphi}_i$.
-For shift-equivariant systems, one can show that in order for the reduced-order model to retain this invariance property, the basis functions must be Fourier modes~\cite{Sirovich1987}.
+It is well known that for systems with periodic or translational symmetry, the optimal (in the sense of the $L^2$ projection error) POD basis consists of Fourier modes~\cite{Berkooz1993}.
 In order to represent localized features, typically a large number of Fourier modes is required, so reduced-order models with a small number of Fourier modes usually offer limited insight into the underlying coherent structures.

 To address this limitation, a natural approach is to first remove the spatial translation from the evolution of solutions and then compute POD modes from the resulting spatially aligned solution profiles~\cite{Kirby1992}.
 This strategy allows for a compact representation with fewer modes, from which reduced-order models can be derived to capture the essential dynamics of the spatial profiles.
 Once an approximation to the profile is obtained, the full solution can be reconstructed by reintroducing the spatial shift determined from the model.
 This methodology is the essence of the symmetry reduction technique~\cite{Kirby1992, Rowley2000}, also known as the method of slices~\cite{Rowley-nl03, Willis2013, Budanur2015}.
 The main contribution of this paper is to incorporate symmetry reduction into the operator inference method, and this will described in Section~\ref{sec:sr-opinf}.
 Before addressing this, we first give an overview of symmetry reduction with the Galerkin method.